 Buying a used car that’s been involved in a major accident or even a series of relatively minor ones is really the fastest way to throw your hard earned money down the drain.
 With so many of today’s cars falling into this category you should take some time to find the right car.

-We have learned that original and well maintained cars tend to be problem free.
+I have learned that original and well maintained cars tend to be problem free.
 And a problem free car means happy motoring.

 Running a Vehicle Check

 Running your own HPI check is crucial before buying a used car.
 But this information only tells you about accidents that have led to insurance company wright offs and repairs.

 Your HPI check can’t tell you about structural and cosmetics repairs that were cost effective to carry out and therefore not recorded on the HPI register.
 Look carefully before you leap.